This DIY rustic fireplace mantel has all the charm of reclaimed wood but it’s inexpensive and easy to make using basic lumber and supplies.

 Cut this board to the length of your mantel and attach it with wood glue and finishing nails.
 It definitely helps to have an extra set of hands to keep everything lined up as you are nailing the mantel together.

 For the ends, you can use the scrap wood left over from cutting your two wide boards to length.

 Mark where you need to cut the wood so that it will fit snugly into the opening at each end of your mantel.
 Cut the wood and then attach it with wood glue and finishing nails.

 Finally, there will be a small space at the bottom of the mantel on each side.
 Cut a 1” x2” board to fit this area and attach it with finishing nails.

 I stained everything using Minwax Dark Walnut stain.
-I think the dark color gives that rustic feel I was going for – plus, it’s awesome for hiding any imperfections in your work.
+I think the dark color is perfect for that rustic wood beam feel I was going for.

 When I explained I was on a tight budget, he pulled a pile of wood veneer scraps from their workshop and sold it to me for $5.
 Perfect!

 I attached my veneer to each end of my mantel.
 I had to use two pieces for each end since I was working with scraps but once it was stained, the small seam isn’t noticeable at all.